localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 lambda_code = lambda_.Code.from_bucket(bucket=lambda_bucket, key=HOT_RELOADED_CODE_PATH) # path pointing to our root project directory
 ```

 Our team furthermore benefits from hot-reloading qualities by incorporating LocalStack’s ECS features.
 We can mount our backend code from the host filesystem into the ECS containers.
-Similar to Lambda hot reloading it makes development a breeze, enabling faster development loops and increased debuggability where the changes are made without having to build and (re-) deploy any infrastructural changes or even Docker images each time.
+Similar to Lambda Hot Reloading it makes development a breeze, enabling faster development loops and increased debuggability where the changes are made without having to build and (re-) deploy any infrastructural changes or even Docker images each time.

 Here is an example, where we register a task definition, mounting the host path `./localstack_platform` into the container under `/app/localstack_platform`: